clydemcqueen/ardusub_log_tools/README.md

 ~~~
 $ tlog_merge.py --help
 usage: tlog_merge.py [-h] [-r] [-v] [--explode] [--no-merge] [--types TYPES] [--max-msgs MAX_MSGS] [--max-rows MAX_ROWS] [--rate]
-                     [--sysid SYSID] [--compid COMPID]
+                     [--sysid SYSID] [--compid COMPID] [--system-time] [--surftrak] [--split-source]
                      path [path ...]

 Read MAVLink messages from a tlog file (telemetry log) and merge the messages into a single, wide csv file.
-The merge operation does a
+The merge
-forward-fill (data is copied from the previous row), so the resulting merged csv file may be substantially larger than the sum of the per-
+operation does a forward-fill (data is copied from the previous row), so the resulting merged csv file may be
-type csv files.
+substantially larger than the sum of the per-type csv files.

+HEARTBEAT.mode is a combination of HEARTBEAT.base_mode and HEARTBEAT.custom_mode with these values:
+    -10             disarmed
+      0             armed, stabilize
+      1             armed, acro
+      2             armed, alt_hold
+      3             armed, auto
+      4             armed, guided
+      7             armed, circle
+      9             armed, surface
+     16             armed, pos_hold
+     19             armed, manual
+     20             armed, motor detect
+     21             armed, rng_hold

 positional arguments:
   path